Skip to main content

 path: /mcp # URL path prefix (optional)

-expose: [] # Public path patterns (optional)
+expose: [] # OAuth-only unauthenticated paths (optional)

 infrastructure: